 If you are looking for a quick boost to your 650 credit score, open up a new source of credit.
 For example, a new credit card instantly increases your credit usage ratio and showcases a broader range of credit sources.
 However, this step is also wise for the long-term improvement of your credit.

-However, it is important to only get a new line of credit if you truly need it.
-Simply opening up a new credit account is excessive if you don’t end up using it.
+However, it is essential only to get a new line of credit if you genuinely need it.
+Simply opening up a new credit account is excessive if you don't end up using it.
 Just as importantly, it is crucial to avoid opening more than one new account every year.
 Too many new credit sources will make you seem reckless and decrease your score.

 13. Separate Your Spouse Accounts

 Married couples often have joint credit and debit accounts.
 In some instances, this can be beneficial.
 However, it is an issue if your spouse has problems with paying their bills on time.
 Even worse, it is an issue if they continue to open new accounts and add you to them.